apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/task.md

 #### 7.1.4 Cancel an async task, **the task should be able to be canceled**

-If you already created an async task via [Gremlin API](../gremlin) as follows：
+If you already created an async task via [Gremlin API](../gremlin) as follows:

 ```groovy
 "for (int i = 0; i < 10; i++) {" +